alex11/wordpress-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 3.8.2 =
+* 02.12.2012
+* load_plugin_textdomain() call moved to the 'plugins_loaded' hook for higher compatibility with translation plugins.
+* Traditional Chinese translation is added.
+Thanks to Jingxin Lai.

 = 3.8.1 =
 * 21.10.2012
 * Fix: URE taked roles names from the database directly and ignored changes made to roles names on the fly by other plugins or themes, names, which were cached by WordPress internally, but were not written to the database.
 URE uses WordPress internal cache now.